frickelzeugs/TrashStation/README.md

 (on Mac/Linux).

 #### 3. Compile and Upload
-1. Open the `FlexiBin.ino` file in the Arduino IDE.
+1. Open the `WasteSpot.ino` file in the Arduino IDE.
 2. In the Arduino IDE, select your ESP32 model under **Tools → Board**.
 3. Select the correct COM port under **Tools → Port**.
 4. Click **Upload** to flash the firmware onto the ESP32.